blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 ## Appearance
 You may wish to randomize your appearance, or select options from the tables in this section.

-### Human
+### Bimran
-Humans were created blue in Bimros's image, but assume a wide variety of traits now.
+Bimrans were created blue in Bimros's image, but assume a wide variety of traits now.
 Roll 2d6 for each column in the table below.

 | 2d6   | Complexion | Eye color | Height  | Mutations|